-In addition to her work in international arbitration, Amy also assists clients with international litigation and complex commercial disputes.
-Her litigation practice includes advising clients on procedural and dispute resolution strategy as well as privacy issues.
-As a senior associate, Amy not only assists her clients in crafting a compelling narrative for their case but also in managing the litigation process to ensure that each step of the dispute is closely coordinated with in-house counsel and cost-effective.
+In addition to her work in international arbitration, Ms. Endicott assists clients with international litigation and complex commercial disputes.
+Her litigation practice includes advising clients on cross-border procedural issues and dispute resolution strategy, as well as data privacy requirements.
+Ms. Endicott not only assists her clients in crafting a compelling narrative for their case but also in managing the litigation process to ensure that each step of the dispute is closely coordinated with in-house counsel and cost-effective.

-Amy was a dean's fellow at the University of California Berkeley, School of Law where she graduated with a certificate in international law.
-She routinely publishes and speaks on the intersection of international arbitration and litigation with technology and co-chairs the steering committee of the Silicon Valley Arbitration and Mediation Center Young Professionals group.
+Ms. Endicott was a dean's fellow at the University of California Berkeley, School of Law where she graduated with a certificate in international law.

 - Global asset management company in dispute with pension fund concerning tax withholding claims under California law, including successful removal of case to federal court.